mROS-base/mros2-posix/workspace/sub_string/README.md

 ## Build and Run

-1. Build mros2-posix on the host environment for development.
+1. Build mros2-posix on the develepment environment.
 Make sure to set `sub_string` as build.bash option.

 ```